kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - Don’t let your fear control you.
 Don’t stop yourself.
 - Enjoy your work.
 Stay as light and unburdened as possible.
 Taking yourself too seriously starts to close you up.
 The results of your work don’t have much to do with you.
 You can only be in charge of producing the work yourself.
 - The essential ingredients for creativity remain exactly the same for everyone: courage, enchantment, permission, persistence, and trust.
+- Living a life that is driven more strongly by curiosity than fear.
+- A creative life is an amplified life.
+It’s a bigger life, a happier life, an expanded life, and a hell of a lot more interesting life.
+Living in this manner — continually and stubbornly bringing forth the jewels that are hidden within you — is a fine art, in and of itself.
+- I decided that I would need to build an expansive enough interior life that my fear and my creativity could peacefully coexist.
+I make all that space for fear.
+It seems to me that the less I fight my fear, the less it fights back.
+If I can relax, fear relaxes too.
+- ENJOY IT.
+Work had to be enjoyable on a daily basis.
+- Treat work as play.
+Live a rich and rounded life.
 - The art comes from a creative imagination which is working hard and having fun.
 - I have many interests, but only a few that are deep enough to power novels.
 These deep interests (I won’t quite call them obsessions) include how difficult it is—perhaps impossible!—to close Pandora’s technobox once it’s open.
 - the question of why, if there is a God, such terrible things happen